 Please see the complete list of occupations on Immigration New Zealand under the Critical Health Workers heading.
-If you see your occupation, book a free initial assessment to find out if you’re eligible for a work visa.
+If you see your occupation, book a consultation call to find out if you’re eligible for a work visa.

 Why was there an expiry date on the border exemption in the first place?

 The border exemption for critical health workers was one of the first exemptions Immigration New Zealand put in place.
 The expiry dates allowed Immigration New Zealand to review the exception to ensure it was still required and that it was attracting the workers New Zealand’s health care system needs.

 This is what the healthcare sector had to say

 New Zealand Rural General Practice Network Chief Executive Dr. Grant Davidson welcomed Immigration New Zealand’s decision.

 “Many of our rural practices rely on international doctors being able to enter the country to support their communities.
 About one-third of practices in rural areas have long-term vacancies and there aren’t enough doctors in New Zealand to fill these spots”, Davidson said.
 He continued, “Border restrictions have been disrupting our placement of essential health workers in jobs beyond March 2021.
 We are pleased this barrier has been removed.”

 The Royal New Zealand College of General Practitioners also praised Immigration New Zealand for their decision.